 Soyfoods have been consumed for centuries by people in Asia at all stages of life, and for decades by Western vegetarians without any apparent ill effects.
 The evidence indicates that only those who are allergic to soy protein, which is rare among adults, need to avoid soy.
-The largest study found that one out of 2,000 to 2,500 adults are allergic to soy.
-Holdren have more food allergies than adults, but by age 10, only one out of every 1000 children has a soy protein allergy.
-Solve 10, only one out of every 1000 children has a soy protein allergy.
+On average, about 3 adults out of every 1,000 are allergic to soy protein.

+Children have more food allergies than adults, but by age 10, only one out of every 1000 children has a soy protein allergy.35-37